byjg/php-anydataset-db/docs/mysql.md

+# Driver: MySQL

+The connection string can have special attributes to connect using SSL.

-# Connecting To MySQL via SSL
+## Connecting To MySQL via SSL

 Read [here](https://gist.github.com/byjg/860065a828150caf29c20209ecbd5692) about create SSL mysql